kensoh/Biohacking/README.md

 Novak's book showed a real example of how a tennis pro's performance could be optimised outside of the courts and gym.
 His success story in an ultra-competitive field gave me the push I needed to take this seriously.

-Fast forward to 2025, I'm eating a mainly plant-based diet but am still experimenting, having meat or fish sometimes.
+Fast forward to 2025, I'm eating a mainly plant-based diet but am still experimenting, having eggs as the source of non-plant-based nutrients.
 By levelling up my mind and body, I hope to achieve more in this game of life.